 Federal Medicaid law gives states two basic options for Long-Term Care Medicaid income eligibility.
 Some states adopt the medically-needy option under 42 CFR 435.831, which lets applicants with income above a defined limit qualify by spending the excess on medical expenses each month, a process commonly called spend-down.
 Other states adopt the categorical Special Income Limit (SIL) option authorized at 42 USC 1396a(a)(10)(A)(ii)(V), which sets a hard income ceiling at up to 300 percent of the SSI Federal Benefit Rate.
 States that use the SIL approach are called income-cap states.

 The simple test is whether the applicant's gross monthly income exceeds the 2026 SIL of $2,982.
 Gross income includes Social Security retirement and disability benefits (the full benefit before the Medicare Part B premium deduction), pension payments, annuity income that counts under Ohio's annuity rules at OAC 5160:1-6-06.1, VA non-improved pension benefits to the extent counted, IRA and 401(k) distributions, deferred compensation, wages from any employment, and rental income net of allowable expenses.
-It does not include income that federal law excludes from countable Medicaid income, such as VA Aid and Attendance for service-connected purposes under certain rules, food stamps, certain Native American income, or tax refunds.
+It does not include income that federal law excludes from countable Medicaid income, such as VA Aid and Attendance (A&A) for service-connected purposes under certain rules, food stamps, certain Native American income, or tax refunds.

 Applicants above the SIL must use a Miller Trust for any of the following Medicaid pathways: